NIVANorge/nivacloud-logging/README.md

 set the `NIVACLOUD_PLAINTEXT_LOGS` if you want plaintext (human-readable) logs instead of JSON.
 Default is JSON.

+By default it will override loggers to make sure that we get all the logs through our handler.
+(So that everything is formatted as JSON and ends up on stdout for Docker logs.)
+This feels slightly hacky, but I think it's okay for our usecase.
+If you need to disable this, set `NIVACLOUD_OVERRIDE_LOGGERS` to `0`.

 ```python
 import logging
 from nivacloud_logging.log_utils import setup_logging, LogContext, log_context